 On a large sheet of paper or poster board, draw a large hand.
 Ask children to think of 5 people they can tell if someone touches them in an inappropriate way.
 Write one on each finger of the hand and post.

-Ask each child to lie down on a large expanse of plain, unrolled paper and trace around their body.
-With markers and crayons, kids then add their facial features and clothing.
+Ask each child to lie down on a large sheet of plain, unrolled paper and trace around their body.
+With markers and crayons, kids can then add their facial features and clothing.

 Water Safety Activities